kar731/Twitter-Response-Bot/README.md

 # Twitter-Response-Bot
 A twitter bot made in Python.
-This searches for a certain keyword/s and replies to the tweet with a random line from a configured .txt
+This searches for a certain keyword/s and replies to the tweet with a random line from a configured .txt.
 I used Tweepy, a module for python.

 SOURCES: